dotnet/docs-maui/docs/migration/custom-renderers.md

 While there are many benefits to using .NET Multi-platform App UI (.NET MAUI) handlers to customize and create controls, it's still possible to use Xamarin.Forms custom renderers in .NET MAUI apps.
 For more information about custom renderers, see [Xamarin.Forms custom renderers](/xamarin/xamarin-forms/app-fundamentals/custom-renderer/).

+## Shimmed renderers

+.NET MAUI provides shimmed renderers that enable easy re-use of Xamarin.Forms custom renderers, provided that the renderer derives from `FrameRenderer`, `ListViewRenderer`, `ShellRenderer` on iOS and Android, `TableViewRenderer`, and `VisualElementRenderer`.

-The process for migrating a Xamarin.Forms custom renderer to .NET MAUI is to:
+The process for migrating a Xamarin.Forms custom renderer that derives from a shimmed renderer to .NET MAUI is to:

 1. Add the custom renderer code into the appropriate location in your .NET MAUI project(s).
 For more information, see [Add the code](#add-the-code).
 1. Modify the `using` directives and remove `ExportRenderer` attributes.
 For more information, see [Modify using directives and other code](#modify-using-directives-and-other-code).